Trams in Asia: Indonesia

 In Batavia (now Jakarta), the capital of the former Dutch colony of the Netherlands East Indies, a horse tram service started in 1869.
 A steam tram ran from 1881, and electrification followed in 1897.
 All Jakarta trams were discontinued in the 1960s by an independent Indonesia due to pressure from Sukarno, who saw the tram network as "antiquated" and a "relic of colonial era".

 Other cities in Indonesia that used to have an urban tram network were Surabaya, East Java, and Semarang, Central Java.

 The Semarang tram network was constructed between 1882 and 1883, and it was essentially the inner suburb extension of the Samarang–Joana Stoomtram Maatschappij (SJS) network, where they already had extensive rural tram network to the east of Semarang.
 Unfortunately, because of financial difficulties that hampered the SJS railway company, the Semarang tram network was closed down in 1940 (despite public protest in Semarang), and their rolling stocks were transferred to the Surabaya tram network.

 The Surabaya tram network was first built in 1886.
 Initially consisting of steam trams, another network of electric trams was added in 1923.
 They served Surabaya commuters well into the independence era.
 The electric tram bowed out from service in 1968, while its steam counterpart outlived the electrics before bowing out from service in 1978, making it the very last urban steam tram service in the world to see service.

 In 2012 there was talk of reviving Surabaya's tram network as a part of Surabaya Mass Rapid Transit project, which will see parts of the old electric tram right of way reactivated, and it will be combined with the future monorail network.
 The project is aimed to alleviate Surabaya's traffic congestion and provide cheap public transportation for Surabaya commuters.
 As in 2014 the project have entered tender phase.

 In 2018, Gamplong Natural Studio was inaugurated in Sleman Regency, Special Region of Yogyakarta, and was built for movie purposes.
 There is a tram line inside the studio that is made complete with replicas and can be operated.

 Israel

-The 13-kilometre-long Jerusalem Light Rail system began operation in August 2011 and is being extended.
-The construction of the Tel Aviv Light Rail has begun, and the first line is under test runs.
-It will be opened by 2023.
-A significant portion of the line will be underground.
-A light rail system for Beersheba is also currently planned, as well as a route that will connect between Haifa and Nazareth.
+The Jerusalem Light Rail system began operation in August 2011 with one 13-kilometre-long line, and is undergoing extension and expansion.
+The first line of the Tel Aviv Light Rail opened in August 2023, and two additional lines are under construction.
+A light rail system for Beersheba is also currently planned, as well as a tram-train that will connect between Haifa and Nazareth.